 Suitable for children of all ages, these handmade Valentine’s Day crafts for kids will adorn your home with touches of love.

 Thumbprint heart jars double as Valentine’s Day decorations and precious keepsakes for parents, grandparents and caregivers.
 Paint mason jars red, white or pink and then form a simple heart shape from two overlapping thumbprints in a contrasting color.
-For even more family fun, take an excursion around the neighborhood (or to the local flower shop) to fill your vases with your kids’ favorite blooms!
+For even more family fun, mask up and take an excursion around the neighborhood (or to the local flower shop) to fill your vases with your kids’ favorite blooms!

 Buy some Valentine’s themed paper from a craft store (or use thicker wrapping paper from your at-home stash) and let your little ones cut out hearts of various sizes and shapes.
 Glue the hearts onto cardboard, wire or foam backing and top it off with a cute ribbon hanger.